 The RAD-AID Medical Student Program is for medical students who are seeking research, public health, and clinical experience in the developing world and underserved regions (including low and middle-income countries as well as low-resource areas of medically underserved high-income countries).
-Medical imaging and radiology are vital to most medical and surgical specialities, and we encourage students of all clinical interests to apply.
+Medical imaging and radiology are vital to most medical and surgical specialties, and we encourage students of all clinical interests to apply.

 On what kinds of projects can I work?

 During fieldwork, medical students can participate in outreach projects by conducting radiology-readiness assessments, researching local health care system attributes, analyze health care policy strategies, taking notes during site-visit meetings with local stakeholders, interpreting/translating for bilingual sites, research disease incidence/prevalence for health care capacity-building to meet local community needs.